esitarski/CrossMgr/helptxt/Menu-ChipReader.md

 # ChipReader

-CrossMgr can accept real-time messages from [JChip](http://mts.greentag.to/english/index.html) and [RaceResult](http://www.raceresult.ca/en-ca/home/index.php) receivers as well as an Impinj and Alien readers through the CrossMgrImpinj or CrossMgrAlien bridge programs respectively.
+CrossMgr can accept real-time messages from [JChip](http://mts.greentag.to/english/index.html), [RaceResult](http://www.raceresult.ca/en-ca/home/index.php), WebReader and MyLaps receivers as well as an Impinj and Alien readers through the CrossMgrImpinj or CrossMgrAlien bridge programs respectively.
 CrossMgr can also import a file that was generated from the JChip and RaceResult systems, or the CrossMgrImpinj or CrossMgrAlien bridge programs.

 All chip systems log the time and code when it reads a chip, and each chip has a unique code.
 This code may be the same as the rider's Bib number, or it might be something different.
 The code must to be associated with a rider's name, team, bib, etc.